alpsteam/terraform-oci-minimal-configuration/README.md

 mv terraform_0.12.19_linux_amd64/terraform /usr/local/bin
 ```

-Verify the Terraform installation with `terraform version`.
+Verify the Terraform installation with `terraform version`, which should output something like `Terraform v0.12.19`.

 **Windows:**